uclid-org/riscverifier/README.md

 * [ ] Support for floating point registers

 ## Notes

+Jun 6 2020
+* VERY OUT OF DATE, DO NOT REFER TO THESE NOTES

 Feb 25 2020
 * [ ] Verify pmp\_set in the security monitor